-CWS is written purely in Java 11 / Jakarta EE 8.
+EDS is written a as a pure Java / Jakarta EE backend solution.
 It is thus relying on very solid and proven Java Server components, which is frequently seeing security updates.
 By not relying on anything else, the security problems have been minimized.

-This also means that CWS is the perfect companion for anyone requiring a secure storage to be GDPR compliant.
+This also means that EDS is the perfect companion for anyone requiring a secure storage to be GDPR compliant.

-CWS, is designed as a standalone component, which runs in any Jakarta EE 8 based container.
-It is not relying on any third-party dependencies and via the REST based Web Services, it is possible to embed CWS into other systems as a Microservice or use it as a backend component for other applications, websites, or mobile apps.
+EDS, is designed as a standalone component, which runs in any Jakarta EE based container.
+It is not relying on any third-party dependencies and via the REST based Web Services, it is possible to embed EDS into other systems as a Microservice or use it as a backend component for other applications, websites, or mobile apps.

 Use Case 1: Two or more parties wishes to securely share data.